zvikarp/tech-trainer-server/CONTRIBUTING.md

 ### Where to Contribute?

 tech-tariner has two repositories, on for the server and one for the client, we would appreciate help in both the server and the client.
+There are always open issues that need to be resolved and new features to implement.

 ### Found a Bug?